Sycamore Community Schools

 Ability to communicate effectively with students, parents, colleagues and administration.
 Ability to read, analyze and interpret testing and survey results, medical reports and legal documents.
 Ability to respond to common inquiries or complaints from students, parents, agencies, teachers or members of the school community.
 Ability to write speeches and articles for publication that conforms to prescribed style and format.
 Ability to effectively present information to administration, staff, public groups, and/or Board of Education.

 Valid certificate/license as issued by the Ohio Department of Education, licensed by Ohio OT, PT, AT Board, the National Occupational Therapist Board and by the State of Ohio.

 Ability to apply knowledge of current research and theory to instructional program.
 Ability to plan and implement therapeutic activities based on school objectives and the needs and abilities of students.
 Ability to establish and maintain effective working relationships with students, peers, parents and community.
 Ability to speak clearly and concisely, in written or oral communication.
 Ability to use computers for instruction and record keeping.
 Ability to perform duties with awareness of all district requirements and Board of Education policies.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to walk, stand, use hands to finger, handle or feel, reach with hands and arms and talk or hear.
-The employee frequently is required to sit, climb or balance and stoop, kneel, crouch or crawl.
-The employee must regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 50 pounds.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee frequently is required to stand, walk, sit and stoop, kneel, crouch or crawl, use hands to finger, handle or feel and reach with hands and arms.
+The employee must regularly lift and/or move 10 pounds and occasionally lift and/or move up to 50 pounds.

 To apply for this job please visit www.applitrack.com.